Victor-Alessandro/QBM-code/README.md

 # QBM-stuff
-This repository contains the Jupyter Notebooks used to generate the figures in my Bachelor Thesis.
+This repository contains the Jupyter Notebooks used to generate the figures in my bachelor thesis.